Phil Collins Walks With A Cane After Multiple Back Surgeries As He Heads On Tour

 After his fall, his team released a statement about the drummer’s condition.

-“Phil suffers from ‘drop foot’ as a result of a back operation which makes it difficult to walk.”
+“Phil suffers from ‘drop foot’ as a result of a back operation which makes it difficult to walk,” the statement read.

 But Collins has still been busy, as he had a huge surprise for fans during a show in Berlin when he reunited with Genesis star Mike Rutherford, who also played with Mike & The Mechanics.
 The who men had last performed together in 2007 for a Genesis reunion tour, performed “Follow You, Follow Me.”
 Rutherford gave his former bandmate a huge hug as he walked onstage.

 But Metro shared that over the summer, Collins was spotted in the Warsaw airport in a wheelchair.
-In a fall early last year he took a fall in a hotel which left the singer with a cut on his head which required surgery.
+Early last year he took a fall in a hotel which left the singer with a cut on his head that required surgery.

-In 2016, Collins, a father of five talked candidly about his condition.
+In 2016, Collins, a father-of-five talked candidly about his condition.

 “I had back surgery a year ago.
 I’d messed my hips up as well.
 That was a year ago and as of now I have a dropped foot, which means I have no feeling in it.
 I walk with a cane, but I’m hoping that gets better.”

 But Collins’ condition has given him the chance to slow down and repair his relationship with his daughter Lily, who is also an actor, reveals The Inquisitr.
-In her book, Unfiltered: No Shame, No Regrets, Just Me she shared that her father wasn’t around much when she was younger, but that doesn’t mean they can’t try again to bond and spend some time.
+In her book, Unfiltered: No Shame, No Regrets, Just Me, she shared that her father wasn’t around much when she was younger, but that doesn’t mean they can’t try again to bond and spend some time together.